Advancing Endovascular Repair for Thoracoabdominal Aortic Aneurysms

 “If the TAMBE trial goes well, it will significantly change the way we treat thoracoabdominal aortic aneurysms,” says Shahab Toursavadkohi, MD, associate professor of surgery at UMSOM, co-director of the University of Maryland Center for Aortic Disease and the trial’s principal investigator.
-He and a team comprising of another vascular surgeon (Michael Hall, MD, clinical assistant professor at UMSOM) and two cardiac surgeons (Mehrdad Ghoreishi, MD, assistant professor of surgery at UMSOM, and Siamak Dahi, MD, visiting instructor at UMSOM and cardiac surgery fellow) were the first to use the TAMBE device in a patient in Maryland.
+He and a team comprising of two cardiac surgeons (Mehrdad Ghoreishi, MD, assistant professor of surgery at UMSOM, and Siamak Dahi, MD, visiting instructor at UMSOM and cardiac surgery fellow) were the first to use the TAMBE device in a patient in Maryland.
 They have since used it for others.

 The primary arm of the multicenter study will enroll 102 patients, follow participants for five years and has an expected completion date of summer 2026.
 Even after the last patients are enrolled in the trial, University of Maryland cardiac and vascular surgeons will retain the ability to use the device in patients they deem ideally served by it.